yiisoft/yii2/docs/guide/test-overview.md

 Mainly you should write code only before test to be able to understand what it does and to avoid leaks of code implementation into tests.
 This approach is called `Test First`.
 It is a vital part of testing to understand that code implementation should not leak to your tests, thus you will be able to concentrate more on abstractions of code and features, rather then particular implementation.
-Tests that have such leaks becoming hard to maintain and understand, and as a conclusion they are deleted.However depending on your understanding of TDD and your skills of writing good decoupled code you can write tests after the implementation is done, there is nothing wrong about it, while you are understanding what you are doing and why.
+Tests that have such leaks becoming hard to maintain and understand, and as a conclusion they are deleted.
+However depending on your understanding of TDD and your skills of writing good decoupled code you can write tests after the implementation is done, there is nothing wrong about it, while you are understanding what you are doing and why.

 There are a lot of reasons why you should use TDD, below are the common ones: